 1 For DDP complete contents, refer to Annex G.

 2 Semiconductor devices (i.e. planar diodes) can short-circuit if no special precautions are taken during long storage periods under certain atmospheric conditions.
 This is because chlorine content, in combination with illumination, can produce metal contact migrations on these semiconductor devices.

+ECSS-E-ST-20-08_0091105

+For long term storage longer than 6 months qualification coupons shall be kept in the dark in a dry nitrogen environment.

+It is good practice to use light tight coverage to keep the DVT coupons in darkness during periods shorter than 6 months.

 Test tolerances and accuracies

 ECSS-E-ST-20-08_0090006